AnuragVarshney03/Assignment-Final-2/README.md

-Can see the document that contain screenshot at root level Can see the script file under folder script - docker at root level Can check the DockerFile present inside build folder
+Can see the document that contain screenshot at root level.

+Can see the script file under folder script - docker at root level.

+Can check the DockerFile present inside build folder.